brent-stone/avengercon_2024/docs/workshop/2_pros_cons.md

     ---

-    _This is the endgame :muscle: If your truly starting to scale but don't want to ditch Python, then your journey will probably lead here._
+    _This is the endgame :muscle: If you're truly starting to scale but don't want to ditch Python, then your journey will probably lead here._

     **Pros:**